bunq/doc/DESCRIPTION.md

 }
 ```

 Let's sign that request.
-First create a variable `$dataToSign`, with the body of the request:
+First create a variable `$dataToSign` containing the body of the request:

 ```json
 {